roshith-prakash/DSA/data-structures/LinkedList/Readme.md

 Linked List is a linear data strucure in which values are stored as nodes, with each node storing a pointer to the next node.

-Pointers in a node : Head, Tail(optional)
+Pointers in a Linked List : Head, Tail(optional)

 Usage of LinkedList in other data structures :
 <ol>